-Our Security Policy Statement is also available to all customers on the Trust and Security Landing Site.
-To ensure that our information security management is fully integrated and supports all business requirements, our Chief Information Security Officer defines and implements security-related policies, all of which are aligned to the NIST framework, that are annually reviewed and endorsed by the Information Security Governance Committee, a committee of senior and executive management to govern information security programs, and by the Nominating and Governance Committee.
+Equinix aims to ensure clear communication channels for reporting and addressing security issues and concerns.
+To ensure that our information security management is fully integrated and supports all business requirements, our Chief Information Security Officer defines and implements security-related policies, all of which are aligned to the National Institute of Standards and Technology (NIST) framework, that are annually reviewed and endorsed by the Information Security Steering Committee, a committee of senior and executive management to govern information security programs.
 All Equinix managers, employees and contractors are trained on and responsible for complying with these policies.

 Audits and Review

 We conduct regular internal audits, independent third-party assessments, penetration testing of common controls, and implemented an enterprise threat and vulnerability management program to prioritize remediation of technical risk as part of assurance.
 In 2022, Equinix supported 3,000 customers to ensure they were achieving and maintaining compliance for their auditors and clients.
 Equinix also achieved ISO27001 certification and independent assessment report SOC 2 for ECP, Network Edge, Equinix Fabric® and Equinix Metal®.
 Our converged security systems reach across industrial control systems to ensure compliance with NIST 800-82.

 The Information Security team regularly tests our Incident Response capabilities.
 Testing includes a playbook for responding to data breach scenarios ranging from insider risk to external unauthorized access.
 This playbook is based on real incidents that we have effectively managed, as well as tactics used by threat actors.
 The enhanced playbook helps to accelerate our response rate and disclosure requirements that would be activated and by identifying external global authorities, vendors and internal functions that need to be notified in the case of a breach.